 Surveillance tools require highly skilled reference laboratories, often situated far from the remote and challenging regions where wild poliovirus is endemic.
 The BMFS captures and concentrates the virus onto a small filter, reducing weight and biohazardous risk during transport.
 This allows for easier, smaller shipments, which enable more effective sampling in the environments that are at greatest risk for the spread of polio.

 Compare that to the current method, which requires liquid samples be shipped over long distances under cold chain.
 The high cost of transport, plus the risk of biohazards, combine to limit the volume of material that can be tested—and the pace at which collection can take place.
 Because it processes relatively small volumes, the current method may have limited sensitivity.
 The time required for sample preparation may also limit capacity.

 Expanding the search for enteric viruses

 In Pakistan, validation studies of the BMFS show it improved detection of wild poliovirus.
 But can it also identify other enteric viruses?
 In Kenya, an exploratory BMFS study on the detection of other, more common enteric viruses like norovirus and rotavirus, demonstrated improved viral capture by 10 times or more when compared to other methods in use.
-If SARS-CoV-2 proves to be shed through the digestive tract, as growing research suggests, our test data provides strong evidence to move forward with specific testing for the novel coronavirus.
+As SARS-CoV is shed through the digestive tract, our test data provides strong evidence to include SARS-CoV-2 when using the BMFS for surveillance.

 But tools are only effective if they are available.
-Under a new partnership, Scientific Methods Inc. will manufacture the tool.
-PATH and the University of Washington are working to ensure the BMFS is affordable and available anywhere the reemergence of poliovirus threatens public health.
+Under a new partnership, Scientific Methods manufactures the tool.
+PATH is working to ensure the BMFS is affordable and available anywhere the reemergence of poliovirus threatens public health.

 Learn more about PATH’s work in diagnostics.